stcorp/muninn/README.rst

 may contain the following settings:

 - connection_string: Mandatory.
-A full path to the sqlite database file containing the product attributes.
+A full path to the sqlite database file containing the product properties.
 This file will be automatically created by muninn when it first tries to access the database.

 - table_prefix: Prefix that should be used for all table names, indices, and